We're here for you around the clock:Locate a Provider Clinical 365 Substance Use Disorder Hotline Contact Us Return to Resources

-- At your first visit, your doctor or therapist asks about medical, family, and school history.
+- At your first visit, your doctor or therapist will gather information about medical, family and school history.
 You and your child’s teacher may be given forms to fill out.
-Your doctor may want your child to have tests.
+Your doctor may want your child to have other tests.

-- Your child will need a plan.
-You and your doctor will decide on the next steps.
+- Your child will need a plan, and you and your doctor will decide on the next steps.
 You will get information about talk therapy and medicine from your doctor.

-- Different medicines may help children with ADHD.
+- There are different medicines to help children with ADHD.
 Your doctor will explain the different medicines to you and help you understand how each one works.

-- If medication is started, your child should have a return visit for medication management within 30 days of starting the medication and two additional visits within 9 months of the return visit.
+- If medication is started, your child should have a return visit within 30 days of starting the medication to see how much the medicine is helping your child.
+Plan to see the doctor for at least two additional visits within nine months of the return visit.

 - Talk about problems in your family

 - Talk about other problems with your child

 - Get information about ways to help you and your child better manage problems caused by ADHD at home and school